arirachman/little-lemon-analytics/README.md

 4. **Run the Notebook**: Execute the cells in the notebook to connect to the MySQL database and perform operations.

-## License
+## Acknowledgements

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is one of the assignment in [Meta Database Engineering Professional Certificate on Coursera](https://www.coursera.org/professional-certificates/meta-database-engineer)